 RSE involves consideration of several sensitive issues about which different people may hold strong and varying views.
 In line with the Department of Education guidance, the School's approach is educational, rather than one based on propaganda or personal bias, and as such RSE is balanced, takes account of, and is sensitive to different viewpoints.
-The DfE guidance makes it clear that we are free to determine how we deliver the content they set out; at present this is a combination of the PSHE curriculum, form time activities and presentations, assemblies and curriculum-based delivery - see our curriculum map here.
+The DfE guidance makes it clear that we are free to determine how we deliver the content they set out; at present this is a combination of the PSHE curriculum, form time activities and presentations, assemblies and curriculum-based delivery.